Ritika-Bhatia-2501/freshersbatch-july22/README.txt

-In this assignment ,we have to implement branching and merging techniques Main Objective is to commit HTML ,CSS & JavaScript assignments into GIT
+Implementation of branching and merging techniques Main Objective is to commit HTML ,CSS & JavaScript assignments into GIT